elaconf/elaconf.github.io/code-of-conduct/index.md

 All attendees, speakers, sponsors, and volunteers at {{site.title}} and throughout a mentorship are required to agree with the following code of conduct.
 Organizers will enforce this code throughout {{site.title}} and for the duration of a mentorship.
 We are expecting cooperation from all participants to help ensure a safe environment for everybody.

+We use an inclusive definition of “woman” and “female” and we welcome all of those with marginalized genders and identities.

 ## Need Help?

 The {{site.title}} email is [{{site.email}}](mailto:{{site.email}}).
 Relevant phone numbers will be shared before the conference and during the mentorship matching phase.